Iranian Revolution: White Revolution (1963–1979)

 The White Revolution was a far-reaching series of reforms in Iran launched in 1963 by Shah Mohammad Reza Pahlavi and lasting until 1979.
 Mohammad Reza Shah's reform program was built especially to weaken those classes that supported the traditional system.
 It consisted of several elements including land reform; sales of some state-owned factories to finance the land reform; the enfranchisement of women; nationalization of forests and pastures; formation of a literacy corps; and the institution of profit-sharing schemes for workers in industry.

 The Shah pushed the White Revolution as a step toward westernization, and it was a way for him to legitimize the Pahlavi dynasty.
 Part of the reason for launching the White Revolution was that the Shah hoped to eliminate the influence of landlords and to create a new base of support among the peasants and the working class.
 Thus, the White Revolution in Iran was an attempt to introduce reform from above and preserve traditional power patterns.
 Through land reform, the essence of the White Revolution, the Shah hoped to ally himself with the peasantry in the countryside, and hoped to sever their ties with the aristocracy in the city.

-What the Shah did not expect, however, was that the White Revolution led to new social tensions that helped create many of the problems that he was trying to avoid.
+The Shah did not foresee the White Revolution leading to new social tensions that created many of the problems he was trying to avoid.
 The Shah's reforms more than quadrupled the combined size of the two classes that posed the greatest challenges to his monarchy in the past — the intelligentsia, and the urban working class.
 Their resentment of the Shah also grew, as they were now stripped of organizations that had represented them in the past, such as political parties, professional associations, trade unions, and independent newspapers.
-The land reform, instead of allying the peasants with the government, produced large numbers of independent farmers and landless laborers who became loose political cannons, with no loyalty to the Shah.
+Land reform, instead of allying the peasants with the government, produced large numbers of independent farmers and landless laborers who became part of the political opposition, with no loyalty to the Shah.
 Many of the masses resented the increasingly corrupt government; their loyalty to the clergy, who were viewed as more concerned with the fate of the populace, remained consistent or increased.
 As Ervand Abrahamian pointed out: "The White Revolution had been designed to preempt a Red Revolution.
 Instead, it paved the way for an Islamic Revolution."
-In theory, oil money funneled to the elite was supposed to be used to create jobs and factories, eventually distributing the money, but instead the wealth tended to remain concentrated in the hands of the very few at the top.
+In theory, oil money funneled to the elite was supposed to create jobs and factories, eventually distributing the money.
+Instead the wealth tended to remain concentrated in the hands of the very few at the top.